Adroiti/docs-for-code-review-tools/tfsec/aws-eks-no-public-cluster-access-to-cidr.md

-Pattern: EKS cluster should not have open CIDR range for public access
+Pattern: Open CIDR range for AWS EKS cluster

 Issue: -

 ## Description

-EKS Clusters have public access cidrs set to 0.0.0.0/0 by default which is wide open to the internet.
+EKS Clusters have public access cidrs set to `0.0.0.0/0` by default which is wide open to the internet.
 This should be explicitly set to a more specific CIDR range

 **Resolution**: Don't enable public access to EKS Clusters.